 Memories from store patrons

-Bob Mathis, long time local resident and Jeff Mathis' father, told this story
+Bob Mathis, long time local resident, close friend of my grandfather Gibson, and Jeff Mathis' father, told this story

 Bob said in the early 50's he tended my dad, Beck's, backer, my uncle Junior's backer, my uncle Billy's backer, Robert Fred's backer, and my grandpa Jim Gibson's backer.
 He worked for Pa Jim every day until Pa died in a wreck in his new Dodge logging truck.
 Bob said he would have been with Jim in that wreck but the backer was ripe and he had to take care of it that day.
 When Bob went to the funeral and said hello and regrets to my grandmother, Ma Dona Gibson, she said wait a minute and pulled out her little cloth hanky and had $4 wrapped up in it.
 She gave it to Bob.
 She said the last thing Pa Jim said every day when he left was "If anything were to happen to me, be sure to pay Bob his $4 for the week's pay."
 I could see my Ma with her little delicate handkerchief with money wrapped up in it - she always did that.